After Placement of Dental Implants

 Good oral hygiene is essential to good healing.
 The night of surgery, use the prescribed Peridex Oral Rinse before bed.
 The day after surgery, the Peridex should be used twice daily; after breakfast and before bed.
 Be sure to rinse for at least 30 seconds then spit it out.
 Warm salt water rinses (one teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day as well, especially after meals.
 Brush your teeth and the healing abutments.
 Be gentle initially while brushing the surgical areas.

 Keep physical activities to a minimum immediately following surgery.
 If you exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking in normal nourishment.
 This may weaken you and further limit your ability to exercise.

 Wearing your Prosthesis

-Partial dentures, flippers, or full dentures should not be used immediately after surgery and for at least 10 days, unless otherwise directed by your surgeon.
-This was discussed in the pre-operative consultation.
+Partial dentures, flippers, or full dentures, should not be used immediately after surgery for at least 10 days, as discussed in the pre-operative consultation.